 To freeze the cooked quinoa, allow it to cool completely.
 Next, transfer it into freezer safe containers or ziploc bags.
 It can be stored in the freezer for up to 3 months.
 Thaw the quinoa in the fridge for 24 hours before using it.

 Yes!
 In fact, I find that quinoa salad typically tastes better when made in advance and is left to sit overnight in the fridge.
-That way the quinoa has time to absorb all of those delicious flavours!
+That way the quinoa has time to absorb all of those delicious flavors!

 Some quinoa salads are more nutritious than others — it all depends which ingredients go into the salad.
 Due to all of the vibrant fruits and veggies, this quinoa salad in particular is definitely a nutrient loaded salad.
 See the full nutritional breakdown below!